levilindsey/hex-grid/example/data/about-levi/description.md

 ## The Cover-Letter Schpiel

-With a background as a lead applications engineer across a wide array of platforms, Levi currently specializes in frontend engineering.

-Levi is a seasoned technical leader with experience guiding projects through all stages of development.
-He develops with an emphasis on modular, maintainable, and self-documented code.
-He takes pride in his work and strives to design all of his projects to be intuitive and "easy on the eyes"&mdash;both from an outward-facing user perspective and from an internal code-level perspective.
-He has a passion for design patterns and best practices.
+Levi is a seasoned technical leader with experience guiding projects through all stages of development and across a wide array of platforms.

-Levi constantly pushes the envelope with new and exciting ideas for web applications and for novel interactive experiences.
-He thrives on learning new technologies and methodologies with each new project he undertakes.
+-   He invents novel interactive experiences.
+-   He develops with an emphasis on maintainable and self-documented code.
+-   He designs maintainable solutions to high-level problems, in ambiguous problem spaces, with complicated dependencies.
+-   He leads teams, designs technical roadmaps, and coordinates timelines and dependencies.

-Levi is a huge advocate of open-source technology.
-You can fork all of his side-projects at [github.com/levilindsey][github-url]!
+-   He advocates open-source technology.
+You can fork all of his many side-projects at [github.com/levilindsey](https://github.com/levilindsey)!

 [github-url]: https://github.com/levilindsey